AFriemann/scriptler/README.rst

 * scriptler will ruthlessly reinstall files.
 Right now I don't care, but it would probably be better to change that
 * the only sources supported right now are github and local files
 * write some tests to ensure functionality
+* `scriptler config edit` should not parse the config file beforehand and should check afterwards
+* the command option for sources is very rudimentary and probably asking for tons of problems

 license
 -------